alexbelgium/hassio-addons/doublecommander/README.md

-# Marcelveldt's Hassio Add-ons: Radarr
+# Hassio Add-ons by alexbelgium: doublecommander

 ## About

-Radarr add-on based on the prebuilt docker image from linuxserver Radarr - A fork of Sonarr to work with movies à la Couchpotato.
+Double Commander is a free cross platform open source file manager with two panels side by side.
+It is inspired by Total Commander and features some new ideas.

+This addon is based on the [docker image](https://github.com/linuxserver/docker-doublecommander) from linuxserver.io.

 ## Installation